david4599/PricehaxBT/README.md

 - Added the possibility to stop sending the current image

 **Fixes**
-- Fixed ST HD150 and ST HD200 definition
+- Fixed ST HD150 and ST HD200 definitions

 ### Version 1.1 (17)